YiraSan/flowge/README.md

-Flowge is the official language of Prune (Rantemma Kernel).
+Flowge is the official language of Prune (Rantemma Kernel)

 See all about it in the [wiki](https://github.com/rantemma/flowgedocs)